MyCollab/mycollab/README.md

 ## Installation

-The current MyCollab version is 5.2.4 released on 23th December, 2015.
+The current MyCollab version is 5.2.5 released on 20th January, 2016.
 This branch focuses in mobile devices, reporting and customize options for on-demand edition.

 1. Download MyCollab binary - https://www.mycollab.com/self-hosted/
 2. Follow installation guideline at https://community.mycollab.com/installing-mycollab/